IT-UOT/Qabas/README.md

 * 3-may-2023: added "Department Map" & "Department Requirements" to the department screen
 * 7-may-2023: added "News" tab and almost everything related to it
 * 8-may-2023: added "About" tab and almost everything related to it, also added "The dashboard" empty screen, some changes to the way themes work, added consts file
+* 9-may-2023: switch departments from firebase realtime database to firebase firestore